For expats living under the Iberian sun, our easy guide to income tax in Spain will help you file your Spanish tax return without any stress.

 Income tax advice in Spain

-These are only general guidelines and not definitive statements of the law.
-All questions about the law’s applications to individual cases and specifics about Spanish tax returns should be directed to a Spanish lawyer.
-It’s important to remember that such professionals are well-versed in the ins and outs of Spanish tax law, and can offer a number of different options to suit your own unique needs.
+In general, these are only guidelines and not definitive statements of the law.
+Therefore, all questions about the law’s applications to individual cases and specifics about Spanish tax returns should be directed to a Spanish lawyer.
+It’s important to remember that such professionals are generally well-versed in the ins and outs of Spanish tax law.
+They can also offer a number of different options to suit your own unique needs.